WarrantyNowVoid/jekyll-wnv/_posts/2006-04-02-your-tax-dollars-at-work-f9a71.md

 date: 2006-04-02 01:01:01 -0500
 author: pope
 title: "Your Tax Dollars At Work"
-tagline: "This isn\'t a joke, they actually did this.
+excerpt: "This isn\'t a joke, they actually did this.
 Well, the first part at least.
 In 2009 NASA crashed a rocket into the Moon in order to kick up dust and look for water.
 We felt that this was a perfectly legitimate strategy and honestly think it has much wider application."
 category: Comics
 tags: ["classic wnv","science","NASA","moon dust","rockets"]
 comments: true